Northern Trust

-Northern Trust Corporation is an American financial services company headquartered in Chicago, Illinois, that caters to corporations, institutional investors, and ultra high net worth individuals.
+Northern Trust Corporation is an American financial services company headquartered in Chicago, Illinois, that caters to corporations, institutional investors, and ultra-high-net-worth individuals.
 Northern Trust is one of the largest banking institutions in the United States and one of the oldest banks in continuous operation.
-As of June 30, 2022, it had $1.7 trillion in assets under management and $17 trillion in assets under custody.
+As of December 31, 2025, it had $1.8 trillion in assets under management and $14.9 trillion in assets under custody.
 Northern Trust Corporation is incorporated in Delaware.

-The company has offices in 20 US states and locations across 23 countries in Canada, Europe, the Middle East, and the Asia-Pacific region.
-It is ranked 486th on the Fortune 1000 as of February 2019.
+The company has offices in 24 US states and 22 international offices across countries in Canada, Europe, the Middle East, and the Asia-Pacific region.
+It is ranked 269 on the Fortune 1000 as of late 2025.

 Current operations

 Asset servicing

 Asset Servicing is a global provider of custodian bank, fund administration, investment operations outsourcing, investment management, investment risk and analytical services, employee benefits services, securities lending, foreign exchange market, treasury management, brokerage firm services, transition management services, banking, and cash management services to corporate and public pension funds, foundations, financial endowments, fund managers, insurance companies, sovereign wealth funds, and other institutional investors.
 At the end of May 2020, Northern Trust Corporation entered into a strategic alliance with BlackRock.
 This alliance entails working with BlackRock on its platform called Aladdin with mutual clients.